Why Self-Compassion Is Essential in Trauma Recovery

 2. Use the Body to Reconnect with Softness

-Find a comfortable position—sitting, standing, or lying down.
+Find a comfortable position, sitting, standing, or lying down.
 Let your body settle.

-“Softness is safe.”Take three slow breaths.
-As you exhale, imagine releasing tension.
+Take three slow breaths.
+With each exhale, imagine releasing a little tension.

-3. Support Others Without Abandoning Yourself
+3. Support Others Without Losing Yourself

 "Let me think about it and get back to you."